4ur1X/Intro_to_IM/Midterm Project/README.md

 Right now, all of these work fine without any issues.

+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <img src="https://github.com/ronit-singh/Intro_to_IM/blob/main/Midterm%20Project/restart.gif" height="280">
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <img src="https://github.com/ronit-singh/Intro_to_IM/blob/main/Midterm%20Project/next_previous.gif" height="280">

 I've added the **restart button** at the top-right corner.
 When clicked, the song returns to the beginning (see the progress bar) (left GIF).
 The right GIF shows the completed PLAY screen reflecting the name changes when a song is changed (right GIF).
 The volume can be controlled by using **UP** and **DOWN** keys, when on PLAY screen.

-&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <img src="https://github.com/ronit-singh/Intro_to_IM/blob/main/Midterm%20Project/restart.gif" height="280">
-&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <img src="https://github.com/ronit-singh/Intro_to_IM/blob/main/Midterm%20Project/next_previous.gif" height="280">

 ## June 12

+- I have to now work on INSTRUCTIONS page.
+There'll be an icon in the bottom-rigth corner which the user can click and it will take him to that screen.